leunark/pyml/README.md

 # pyml
 This repo is about python programming for machine learning.

-## Get Started
+## Geting Started
-1. Create a conda environment with a python version >= 3.9
+Create a conda environment with a python version >= 3.9
 ```
 conda create -n pyml python=3.11
 ```
-2. Activate created conda environment
+Activate created conda environment
 ```
 conda activate pyml
 ```
-3. Install the required packages
+Install the required packages
 ```
 pip install -r requirements.txt
 ```
-4. Run the notebook
+Run the notebook
 ```
 jupyter-lab
 ```

+### **Recommended**
+Use VS Code with the extension `Remote - SSH`.
+Then connect to WSL and install the following extensions inside `WSL: Ubuntu`:
+- `Jupyter`
+- `Python`